-Giovanni de Girolamo currently is the former Scientific Director of the St John of God Clinical Research Centre in Brescia, Italy; this is one of the 48 Italian hospitals which receive a special funding from the Ministry of Health to carry out preclinical and clinical research in specific fields (the St John of God Centre is recognized for research in psychiatry and in the area of dementias).
-He has a degree in medicine and a postgraduate degree in psychiatry (University of Naples, Italy).
+Giovanni de Girolamo is the former Scientific Director of the St John of God Clinical Research Centre in Brescia, Italy; one of the 48 Italian hospitals which receive a special funding from the Ministry of Health to carry out preclinical and clinical research in specific fields (the St John of God Centre is recognized for research in psychiatry and in the area of dementias).
+He has a degree in Medicine and a postgraduate degree in Psychiatry (University of Naples, Italy).

 He has worked as a clinical psychiatrist in mental health services in Italy, and has been involved in a variety of research projects in Italy and elsewhere.
 He has received fellowships as short-term Visiting Fellow at the Institute of Psychiatry in London, UK (with Michael Shepherd), at the Institute of Psychiatric Demography in Aarhus (Denmark), and, more recently, at the Western Psychiatric Institute and Clinic in Pittsburgh, USA.

-Thomas Becker graduated in 1982, worked on psychiatric reform in Turin, Italy from 1982 to 1983 (doctoral thesis), subsequently worked in internal medicine and neurology, started his specialist training in psychiatry in 1987, qualified as psychiatrist in 1991, worked as senior medical staff and was appointed lecturer (1994) at the Department of Psychiatry of Wuerzburg University, Germany.
+Thomas Becker graduated in 1982, and did his doctoral thesis on psychiatric reform in Turin, Italy from 1982 to 1983.
+He subsequently worked in internal medicine and neurology, started his specialist training in psychiatry in 1987, qualified as psychiatrist in 1991, worked as senior medical staff and was appointed lecturer (1994) at the Department of Psychiatry of Wuerzburg University, Germany.
 His research was on neuroradiology findings in patients with psychotic disorders.
 In 1995, he moved to the Section of Community Psychiatry at the Institute of Psychiatry, King's College London, UK (Humboldt Foundation scholarship) and was involved in mental health services research and European trials.
 From 1998 to 2002 he worked at the Department of Psychiatry of Leipzig University, Germany, where he held a Public Health professorial appointment.
 He was appointed head of the Department of Psychiatry II of Ulm University, Germany (at the Bezirkskrankenhaus Guenzburg) in 2002.
-His research interest is in mental health services research, social psychiatry and public mental health.
+His research interests are in mental health services research, social psychiatry and public mental health.